mgomez-olmedo/VBPots/README.md

 # VBPots

 Software for testing Value-Based Potentials as alternative data structures for storing the quantitative information of Probabilistic Graphical Models (PGMs).
+The results of the test are included in the paper submitted to the International Journal of Intelligent Systems and titled **Value-Based Potentials Exploiting Regularity Patterns of Quantitative Information in Probabilistic Graphical Models**.

 It was developed using IntelliJ as an **sbt** project and using the configuration presented in file **build.sbt**.
 The most straightforward way to reproduce the experiments is importing the project into IntelliJ and executing the classes from the same IDE.

+The package containing the classes required for generating the results included in the paper is titled **ijisExperiments** included in a general package (**experiments**) containing classes and tools for a wide set of experiments over VBPots.

+## Extreme case experiment

+This experiment is included in section 5.5, **Example of a extreme case**.
+The experiment consists of generating 10 different random potentials forcing specific conditions on their values:

+* only 3 values are allowed (0.0, 0.5 and 1).
+* 0.0 is taken as default value.
+* high percentage of repetitions for it (around 70%)

+The file including the software for this experiment is stored in a specific package under **ijisExperiments** and named **extremeCases**.
+The file **ExtremeCaseAnalysis** include all the elements for reproducing these results.
+It contains a class and a executable companion object.
+The execution of the object perform the analysis on a single potential.
+At the end of the output of the software it is presented a summary of memory sizes corresponding to 1DA, PT, PPT, VDG, VDI, IDP and IDM.

 ## Experiments for measuring memory spaces